dsbowen/hemlock/docs_md/tutorial/proposer_branch.md

 ```

 This navigate function simply adds two pages to the proposer branch for each of `N_ROUNDS`.
 The first page asks the proposer to propose a split.
 The second page displays the outcome of the round.

+Notice that passed `cache_compile=True` to the second page.
+This caches the result of the compile functions; removing them so that they won't run again if the participant refreshed the page.
+Why do we want to do this?
+Suppose we set up our study so that participants are playing for real money.
+We don't want participants refreshing their screen over and over again to see if they can get a better outcome.

 ### Generating the proposal input and outcome label